Barbara P

 • Create a rhythm by adding short and long sentences, and simple and complex words

-How to Write an Editorial Review?
+How to Write an Editorial Response?

 An editorial review is different from writing an editorial.
 Reviewing an editorial is the next step in the editorial publishing process.
 Like editorial writing, editorial review writing has a process that the reviewer must follow when reviewing an editorial.